-- Sensible organizational chart that clearly indicates all positions delineating board and management roles and lines of authority - Structure demonstrates effective assignment of management roles and distribution of responsibilities for instructional leadership, curriculum, personnel, budgeting, financial management, management of state categorical revenue streams, special education and ELL programming, legal compliance, state reporting, external relations, and any unique, school-specific staffing needs - Leadership job descriptions present a realistic allocation of duties based on NDE and general state reporting and compliance requirements, including but not limited student information system management and the duties contained in the Reporting Requirements manual and current NAC and NRS - Identifies qualifications and competencies of the lead person that align with the school's mission and program and demonstrate capacity to successfully manage the school - Demonstrates that leaders meet necessary qualifications and competencies - If identified, school leadership team resumes demonstrate a range of experience including leadership at a high-performing school with management responsibilities, experience establishing a high-performing culture with students and staff, and responsibility for significant student achievement gains with target demographics - o If the identified school leadership team does not collectively demonstrate the experience and capacity required above, this will be reflected in the recommendation report - Provides adequate coaching and support for school leadership - The board can provide evidence that it has built a relationship with one or more stakeholder(s) who contribute(s) in a material, strategic way to ensuring that the school opens and stays open. - The board articulates a clear, ambitious, data-driven set of standards and criteria that the school leader must satisfy in order to keep the school on track to achieve its vision. - The board provides logical evidence that the school will achieve its target student outcomes pursuant to the NSPF and the SPCSA Performance Framework outcomes pursuant to the NSPF and the SPCSA Performance Framework if the school leader satisfies the standards set forth by the board.
+- The leadership accomplishments of the school leader or leadership team are demonstrable with empirical data related to student performance as well as the recruitment, hiring, and development of a highly effective staff. - The organizational chart clearly indicates all positions delineating board and management roles and lines of authority - Structure demonstrates effective assignment of management roles and distribution of responsibilities for instructional leadership, curriculum, personnel, budgeting, financial management, management of state categorical revenue streams, special education and ELL programming, legal compliance, state reporting, external relations, and any unique, school-specific staffing needs - Leadership job descriptions present a clear allocation of duties based on NDE and general state reporting and compliance requirements, including but not limited student information system management and the duties contained in the Reporting Requirements manual and current NAC and NRS - Leadership job description identifies qualifications and competencies of the lead person that align with the school's mission and program and demonstrate capacity to successfully manage the school - If identified, school leadership team resumes demonstrate a range of experience including leadership at a high-performing and/or high growth school with management responsibilities, experience establishing a high-performing culture with students and staff, and responsibility for significant student achievement gains with target demographics - If the school leader is not yet identified, the committee to form explains the method by which they will recruit and select a candidate who satisfies the criteria listed in the job description. - Provides a comprehensive plan for coaching and support for school leadership